bmartinson5/Calendar/README.md

     1. go to canlender_app/server

-    2. install all the library with pip install 'LIBRARY' in the terminal  (I will make a auto install later)
+    2. install all the library with "pip install 'LIBRARY'" in the terminal  (I will make a auto install later)

-    3. run python canlendarApp.py in terminal
+    3. run "python canlendarApp.py" in terminal

 ### 2. run front-end(react):